-In Belgium, Germany, Romania, and Switzerland, minors who are adopted by non-citizens may lose citizenship.
-Romanian minors must consent to loss of citizenship in the case of adoption, which leads Romania to have a higher score than Belgium, Germany and Switzerland for this mode.
+In Belgium, Germany, Lithuania, Montenegro, the Netherlands, Romania, and Switzerland, minors who are adopted by non-citizens (LWIT13b) may lose citizenship.
+This is automatic in Germany and the Netherlands, with exceptions only in cases of potential statelessness, giving scores of 0.25.
+Romanian minors must consent to loss of citizenship in the case of adoption.
 The score for Romania is thus 0 + 0.25 (only if the minor acquires the citizenship of the adoptive parents) + 0.25 (minor must consent to loss) = 0.5.

-On the basis of our coding, scores for the combined indicator (LWITFAM) range from 0.3 in Croatia to 0.95 in Italy to 1 in several countries with no family-based involuntary loss.
+On the basis of our coding, scores for the combined indicator (LWITFAM) range from 0.35 in Switzerland to 0.95 in Italy and Romania to 1 in seventeen countries with no family-based involuntary loss.